TREEcg/LDES-Action/README.md

 ### `timeout` (optional)

 Amount of time in milliseconds to wait for the datasource to fetch data in a single run, after which the datasource (LDES Client) will be paused.
+Take in mind that a single job execution run is limited to [6 hours](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration).
+As a safety it is currently recommended to keer timeout under 5 hours.
 Default: `3600000` (1 hour)

 ## Outputs